heitormegale/Chromaesthesia/README.md

 * webcolors

-Another aspect of our code is the GUI, which, while still in a very primitive state requires installation of:
+Another aspect of our code is the GUI, which, while still in a primitive state requires installation of:

 * PyQt5